Using the H5P Course Presentation Tool

 Click the Text icon to insert text.
 Once you have entered text into the field, select Done.

 The HTML editor has basic formatting controls.
 There is also the option of adding a link into the body of the text.

 The text will appear in the centre of the slide, and can be moved, resized or edited.

-If you click Display as Button in text editor, it will appear as a small blue button with an information icon.
+If you click Display as button in the text editor, it will appear as a small blue button in the shape of an information icon.
 You can also change the size of the icon by clicking the drop down menu of Button size.

 Which when clicked, it will show the information in a popup window.